Omega-3 Fish Oil Benefits for Heart Health

 • Inflammation:

 Omega-3s not only act as structural components of cell membranes but also act as signaling molecules (6).
-They also break down into components that are important for curbing inflammation, called Specialized Pro-Resolving Mediators (SPMs).
+They also break down into components that help curb inflammation, called Specialized Pro-Resolving Mediators (SPMs).

-They’re known to modulate macrophage, neutrophil, T cells, regulatory T cells, Th17 cells, B cells, mast cells, natural killer cells, eosinophils, basophils, and inflammatory messengers in a number of beneficial ways including genetic expression.
+They’re known to modulate macrophages, neutrophils, T cells, regulatory T cells, Th17 cells, B cells, mast cells, natural killer cells, eosinophils, basophils, and inflammatory mediators in a number of beneficial ways, including by modulating gene expression.

 Alterations in immune cells towards a pro-inflammatory state are a known contributor to cardiovascular disease.